tuananhvip/SCUT/How to write a science paper.md

 - Original title: Fabrication of carbon/CdS coaxial nanofibers displaying optical and electrical properties via electrospinning carbon
 - Revised title: Electrospinning of carbon/CdS coaxial nanofibers with optical and electrical properties
 - Comments: "English needs help.
 The title is nonsense.
 All materials have properties of all varieties.
 You could examine my hair for its electrical and optical properties!
 You MUST be specific.
-I haven't read the paper but I suspect there is something special about these properties, otherwise why would you be reporting them?" – the Editor-in-Chief..
+I haven't read the paper but I suspect there is something special about these properties, otherwise why would you be reporting them?" – the Editor-in-Chief.<br/>
 Cố gắng tránh loại phản ứng này!

 ## Abstract